doubt72/kitchen-metal/README.md

     driver:
       name: metal
-      layout: layout.rb
+      layout: layout

-Right now, the layout recipe is found in the kitchen root directory (i.e., the same directory that contains the .kitchen.yml file).
-In the future, it's likely this may change.
+The layout file (actually called layout.rb in this case) should be put in the recipes directory of the kitchen project you are working on.

-The second major difference is that when using the kitchen-metal driver, it requires the use of the chef_metal provisioner.
-This is not a true provisioner (metal handles all of its own provisioning and specifications for its own provisioning), but is required so that the metal driver can access various configuration parameters.
+The second major difference is that when using the kitchen-metal driver, no provisioner is required (metal does its own provisioning) and in fact that parameter is simply ignored, so you can leave it out completely.

-    provisioner:
-      name: chef_metal

-This provisioner is currently only available in a fork/branch of Test Kitchen at the moment I write this.
-This may or may not go away as we test kitchen gets refactored to better integrate with Chef Metal; like this driver, this is fairly expirimental.

 The next major difference is that the platform name has been replaced with another metal recipe.
 This recipe is essentially combined with the layout recipe.
 This recipe is intended to be used to specify the platform parameters, but like the layout recipe, it can be any valid metal recipe.
-Again, this recipe is found in the kitchen root; again this may (probably will) change in the future.
+Again, this recipe is found in the recipes directory of your project (and should be a ruby file, and have ".rb" appended to the name).

     platforms:
-      - name: platform.rb
+      - name: platform

 The final major difference is the addition of the "nodes" parameter in the suite.
 This specifies all of the nodes to run tests on (tests will also be run on the host running test kitchen if they exist and busser is configured correctly).
 See "Running Tests" below for more about this.

+    nodes:
+      - name: default

+This configuration will also likely change in the future; see "Possible Future Changes" below.

+Here is an example of a simple (but fully functional) .kitchen.yml file (assuming you have a layout.rb, platform.rb and platform2.rb file in your recipes dir):

+    ---
+    driver:
+      name: metal
+      layout: layout

+    platforms:
+      - name: platform
+      - name: platform2

     suites:
       - name: default
+        attributes:

-        nodes: [spyder, fly]
+    nodes:

-This configuration will also likely change in the future; see "Possible Future Changes" below.
+      - name: spyder
+      - name: fly

 ##  Running Tests

-The tests for the kitchen-metal driver are more or less in the same place as they've always been, i.e., under the same path:
+By default, the tests for the kitchen-metal driver are more or less in the same place as they've always been, i.e., under the same path:

     <kitchen_root>/test/integration